PVoLan/wooden-architecture/Chapter2/index.md

 Container is created inside `Application.onCreate()` method.
 Make sure Container's and components' constructors  do nothing rather than object instantiations and reference assignments: `onCreate()` must be quick, and instantiations and assignments are quick enough even if you have thousands of components.

 Only UseCase components are publicly visible from outside of Container, other components are private.
-Any Activity or Fragment can easily access Application object via static reference, then access Container, then access corresponding UseCase to retrieve data and or perform particular action.
+Any Activity or Fragment can easily access Application object via static reference, then access Container, then access corresponding UseCase to retrieve data and/or perform particular action.

-Container constructor code, like a Table of Contents, briefly represents the whole application model structure and architecture, lists all the components used and connections between.
-It is quite easy to review this code to make sure your components keep properly ordered on high level.
+Container's constructor code, like a Table of Contents, briefly represents the whole application model structure and architecture, lists all the components used and connections between.
+It is quite easy to review this code to make sure your components are kept properly ordered from the high-level point of view.

 #### Dependency Injection

-In fact, Container is what developers often call DI-container, and the assembling procedure is what is called "manual dependency injection".
+In fact, Container is what developers often call DI-container, and the assembling procedure is what developers call "manual dependency injection".
 Although we have not used interfaces for our components, and our dependencies are quite tight due to that, it can be easily fixed.
 If your application requires, you can easily add interfaces and replace direct references between components with interface reference.
 If you'll also slightly regroup the components among the modules and invert some dependencies, you can easily refactor Wooden Architecture to classic Clean Architecture.
 Isn't that nice?
 In fact, I think that pure Clean Architecture is too complicated and not necessary for average Android Application.
 But if your application changes over time, you can adapt with the requirements.

 When someone says "dependency injection", some Android developers hear "Dagger".
 Why do not use Dagger or similar tool here?
 Well, first, as I already mentioned, I don't want to use third-party library if I can solve the task with few lines of code.
 Second, now my components have minimal number of dependencies: adding classic `@Inject` annotations will add unnecessary Gradle dependency to components' configurations.
 Of course, you can use Dagger modules instead of `@Inject` annotation, but modules are usually treated as advanced level of Dagger usage.
 Also, modules configuration is not going to take less lines of code than Container class implementation.